brian-carroll/elm_c_wasm/NOTES.md

 We can have Wasm exported functions for init, update, subscriptions and view Things like _Platform_initialize and _Platform_dispatchEffects should be implemented in JS but also with some exported Wasm helpers

+Browser.application does some messing around with init, applying the extra args.
+It leaves update and subs alone.
+They get straight to Platform_initialize. view gets wrapped in to make a stepper

+If I want I could call the wrapper to "register" the evaluator IDs for init, update, subs, view

 ## TODO